Miss Elizabeth: New World Order (1996–1999)

 Miss Elizabeth in 1998 after a taping of WCW Monday Nitro.

-In September 1996, Elizabeth joined the New World Order (nWo) alongside Hulk Hogan, but seemed to still care deeply for her ex-husband, and eventually joined his side when he too joined the nWo in February 1997.
+On the September 30, 1996, episode of WCW Monday Nitro, Elizabeth joined the nWo.
+Despite joining the nWo, Elizabeth seemed to still care deeply for her ex-husband, and eventually returned to his side when he too joined the nWo in February 1997.
 During much of 1997, Randy Savage and Elizabeth feuded with Diamond Dallas Page and Kimberly Page.

 In May 1998 at Slamboree, Elizabeth joined nWo Wolfpac.
 In June 1998, she parted ways with Savage once again by joining nWo Hollywood.
 Then, she accompanied Eric Bischoff on his way to the ring for the next few months, and derided Savage.
 Savage coldly reminded her that he "got over her a long time ago" and did not need her.

 On the January 4, 1999 episode of Nitro, Elizabeth was seen talking to police detectives.
 According to the storyline, she claimed that Goldberg was stalking her and that he even accosted her by the water cooler.
 She then filed charges against Goldberg.
 Goldberg was arrested later that night for aggravated stalking and taken into custody by police.
 However, later that night, Elizabeth admitted that she was lying.
 As it turned out, Elizabeth was a pawn for the nWo so that Goldberg would be unable to have his scheduled title match with Kevin Nash later that night.
 Due to Goldberg's apparent absence, the returning Hulk Hogan took Goldberg's title shot in the match.

 Elizabeth remained part of the New World Order until taking a leave of absence from WCW in April 1999.